Chiarchiaooo/intellij_admech_40k_theme/README.md

 > **Warhammer 40K Adeptus Mechanicus themes - Dark forge world and light parchment themes from The Grimdarkness of the Far future.
 Praise the Omnissiah\!**

-[Look it up on the marketplace](./widget-demo.html) in your browser to see the working Marketplace Widget.

 <br>
 This repository contains the **Adeptus Mechanicus Theme** for IntelliJ IDEA and other JetBrains IDEs.
 It provides a visual experience inspired by the Tech-Priests of Mars or the "Cult Mechanicus" from Warhammer 40000.